 CID 41 Scope needs to be edited for grammar and clarity.

-CID 42 {Purpose needs to be edited for grammar and clarity.
+CID 42 Purpose needs to be edited for grammar and clarity.

 Scope

-The scope of this report is to capture current and future network requirements taking into consideration dense use of radio devices and its operation in factory environment.
-The report presents analysis of issues and challenges identified in maintaining reliable and time sensitive/constraint deliverable of control messages and data traffic across wired and wireless bridged network within the identified factory environment.
-Also to present analysis of applicable standards and features in wired and wireless IEEE 802 technologies for managing requirements in E2E network connectivity.
+The scope of this report is use cases and communication requirements for wired and wireless bridged networks taking into consideration dense use of wireless devices and its operation in factory environment.
+Gap analysis from existing IEEE 802 standards and necessary technology enhancement are also covered in view of time-sensitive nature for the future.

 Purpose

-The purpose of this report is to present an overview of issues and challenges in managing a reliable and time sensitive connectivity in E2E wired and wireless network characterized by dense radio devices installation and noisy factory environment.
-The report will also present technical analyses of the desired features and functions in wired and wireless IEEE 802 technologies for managing requirements in E2E network connectivity which can be used in an IEEE 802 standard solution based on time critical requirements for integrated wired and wireless connectivity within the factory environment.
+The purpose of this report is to understand an overview of issues and challenges in managing a reliable and time-sensitive connectivity in “Flexible Factory” scenarios where many and various equipment and devices coexist and attached to the wired network via wireless connections.
+The report also discusses technical analyses of the desired features and functions in wired and wireless IEEE 802 technologies for managing requirements in E2E network connectivity which can be used in an IEEE 802 standard solution based on time critical requirements for integrated wired and wireless connectivity within the factory environment.